kaitoy/pcap4j/README.md

 * UNIX
  * Solaris: 10

-I believe Pcap4j can run on the other OSes supported by both JNA and libpcap.
+I hope Pcap4j can run on the other OSes supported by both JNA and libpcap except FreeBSD.

 How to use
 ----------